Vic Simms: Early life and education

-After getting into alcohol and committing a robbery, he was sent to prison.
-Whilst incarcerated in the notorious Bathurst Gaol he learnt how to play guitar and started writing songs.
+After getting into alcohol and committing a robbery, he was sent to prison, While serving his sentence in Bathurst Gaol, he learnt how to play guitar and started writing songs.

-In 1973, his music was heard by a Robin Hood Foundation and they sent a tape to RCA who organised to have him record an album.
-This album was recorded in one hour with a mobile studio in the prison dining room and was released as The Loner.
-It has been described as "Australia's great lost classic album of black protest music".
-After the release of the album he was sent on tours of other prisons, shopping malls and the Sydney Opera House as an example of a model prisoner.
-After he was convinced he was being used he refused to continue the shows.
+In 1973, Simms' music was heard by a Robin Hood Foundation, who sent a tape to RCA.
+This album was recorded in one hour with a mobile studio in the prison dining room and was released in 1973 as The Loner.
+It has been described as "Australia's great lost classic album of black protest music", and a "cult classic".
+It is described at one of the first Indigenous protest albums.
+After the release of the album he was given special leave to perform at Sydney Opera House and shopping malls, and on tours of other prisons, as an example of a model prisoner.
+He was filmed by news crews giving prison concerts.
+This caused tensions among inmates, and, after being convinced he was being used by the Department of Corrections, he refused to play in prison concerts, leading to solitary confinement and moves to other prisons.
+By the time he was discharged in 1976, his album was forgotten.

 After his release from prison, he reentered the entertainment industry.
 He toured Australian prisons and, in 1990, he toured Canada with Roger Knox and Bobby McLeod where they played in prisons and on reservations.
+Over the course of his career, he performed with Shirley Bassey and Robie Porter, among other prominent singers.

 In 1996, he released a covers album titled From the Heart.

-At the Deadly Awards 2001 he was awarded Outstanding Contribution to Aboriginal Music.
+The masters of The Loner were lost, even to Simms.
+A friend tracked down a copy in Adelaide, costing him A$800, and he sent it as a Christmas gift to Simms.

+Re-releases

+In 2013, The Loner was re-released by Sandman records.

+Selections From the Loner was released by Painted Ladies on 6 June 2014.
+After Brisbane-based musician Luke Peacock initiated the project songs from the original album were re-recorded by artists including Peacock, Paul Kelly, Ed Kuepper, Roger Knox, Bunna Lawrie, The Medics, Rusty Hopkinson, and Vic Simms himself.

+Other activities

 Simms began teaching at the University of New South Wales in 2009.

+Simms was a consultant on a feature-length movie project about Aboriginal warrior-leader Pemulwuy, working title Pemulwuy: The Movie, written by Jon Bell and directed by Catriona McKenzie.
+The filmmakers consulted Uncles Richard Green and Colin Isaacs, along with Simms, as local community elders.
+Philip Noyce, as executive producer, travelled from Los Angeles, along with McKenzie, in August 2019 to meet the elders, and production began in 2021.

+Recognition and honours

+At the Deadly Awards 2001, Simms was awarded Outstanding Contribution to Aboriginal Music.

-The same year, The Loner was added to the National Film and Sound Archive's Sounds of Australia registry.
-In 2013, it was re-released by Sandman records.
+In 2009, The Loner was added to the National Film and Sound Archive's Sounds of Australia registry.

-"Selections From the Loner" was released by Painted Ladies 6 June 2014.
-Songs from the original album were re-recorded by artists including Luke Peacock, Paul Kelly and Vic Simms himself.

 In 2024, he was awarded an honorary degree from the University of New South Wales.

+Death

 Simms died on 8 February 2025, at the age of 79.